Breaking symmetries for equivariant coarse homology theories: Topological coarse -homology

 \section{Topological coarse $K$-homology}

 If $\bC$ is a $C^{*}$-category with {strict} $G$-action {admitting all orthogonal AV-sums \cite[Def.
 7.1]{cank}, then we have the equivariant coarse $K$-homology functor with transfers \cite[Def.
 6.2.1 \& Thm.
 6.3 \& 9.7]{coarsek} (with $K$-theory functor for $C^{*}$-categories \cite[Def.
 14.3]{cank} in place of $\Homol$).} If we specialize this construction to the category {$\bC=\Hilb_{c}(\C)$ of Hilbert spaces and compact operators} with the trivial $G$-action, then the resulting functor will be denoted by $ K\cX^{G}$.
-This is the usual equivariant topological coarse $K$-homology.
 For simplicity, in the present paper we will stick to this example.

+On very proper $G$-bornological coarse spaces represented by locally compact metric spaces with isometric $G$-action this is the usual equivariant coarse $K$-theory.
+Its value on such a space is the $K$-theory of the equivariant Roe algebra associated to this space \cite[Thm.
+6.1]{indexclass}, see also \eqref{bsgfokwtpobsgbsdfbdfsbfdsb}.
+For $\bC=\Hilb_{c}(A)$ the $C^{*}$-category of Hilbert $C^{*}$-modules of a $C^{*}$-algebra $A$ with $G$-action and compact operators the functor $K\cX_{\bC}^{G}$ is related {to} the topological equivariant $K$-homology functor with coefficients in $A$ constructed by \cite{davis_lueck} (see also \cite{kranz}) appearing in the Baum-Connes conjecture by

+Here $S_{min,max}$ is the $G$-bornological coarse space given by the transitive $G$-set $S$ equipped with the minimal coarse structure and the maximal bornology.
+For the trivial group the coarse homology theory $K\cX$ constitutes the target of the coarse assembly map featuring the coarse Baum-Connes conjecture and should not be confused with the domain of this assembly map which is the coarsification of the locally finite $K$-homology theory represented by the spectrum $KU$ \cite[Sec.
+7]{buen} and \cite{ass}.

+Note that by \cite[Thm.
+6.3]{coarsek} the family $(K\cX^{G})_{G}$ of equivariant coarse homology theories has induction equivalences in the sense explained in \cref{wfrrefwerfergwrgwergwefref}.

+We now apply the constructions described in \cref{wrthwoiejgioergrewg} to the equivariant coarse homology theory with transfers $K\cX^{G}$.